champagnefloppie/UrbanSound8k_Classification_Example/README.md

 2. Download the UrbanSound8k Dataset (linked here: https://urbansounddataset.weebly.com/urbansound8k.html)
 3. Update data paths in main.py to reflect location of UrbanSound8k dataset
 4. Run `python3 main.py`
-5. To monitor training, run in a separate terminal `tensorboard --logdir ./logs`
+5. To monitor training, run in a separate terminal, navigate to the parent directory of this project, and run `tensorboard --logdir ./logs`